 Appearance

+The external skeleton is transparent in most species.
 Compound eyes are another conspicuous feature of this zooplankton.
-You can also find species with a screening pigment, which helps them adapt to different lighting conditions.
+Species with a screening pigment are also found, which helps them adapt to different lighting conditions.

-Krill also have two antennae and plenty of thoracic legs.
-As the name suggests, all these features are attached to the thorax.
 The exact number of these legs varies depending on the species and genera.
 However, since these sea animals are decapods, they have ten swimming legs that look the same as those of freshwater crayfish or lobster.

 Diet

 Most krill are renowned filter feeders able to use their thoracopods to filter out the right food types from the water.
+They usually feed on the surface of the water at night and sink deeper in the water column during the day.

 Reproduction

 When a male is ready to reproduce, it deposits sperm near the genitals of the female.
-That’s enough to assist the female in laying fertilized eggs throughout the breeding season.
+That’s enough to assist the females in laying fertilized eggs throughout the breeding season.
+Some species release the eggs into the water, but others carry them safely in their specialized sacs until the gestation period is over.

 Threats

+Small animals like squid, seabirds, penguins, seals, fish, and large ones like baleen whales feed on the swarms of krill.
 Since most animals depend on krill for food, a minor disturbance in their abundance can harm the entire ecosystem.

 Krill are not endangered, but over-dependence on them could lead to severe problems in the future.

-Facts about Krill
+More Amazing Facts about Krill

 - Krill float along ocean currents and waves because they are too small and weak to swim.